-The major in history for general study requires a minimum of 30 credits in history; 15 credits of which must be at the 300 level, including the HIST 470 Seminar.
+The major in history requires a minimum of 30 credits in history; 15 credits of which must be at the 300 level or above, including the HIST 470 Research Seminar in History.
 A maximum of 60 credits is allowed.

 To ensure a solid background and broad perspective in history, students who pursue the major in history for general study must select introductory courses from each of the three following groups: premodern history, American history and international/non-Western/regional history.
 In addition, all students must take one course in Topics in American History.